pertusa/ap/docs/ssl.md

 ## The Deep Metric Learning Family: SimCLR/NNCLR/MeanSHIFT/SCL

 The Deep Metric Learning (DML) family of methods is based on the principle of encouraging similarity between semantically transformed versions of an input.
-DML originated with the idea of a contrastive loss, which transforms this principle into a learning objective.
+DML originated with the idea of contrastive loss, which transforms this principle into a learning objective.

-To understand these methods, you should know the foundations of  data augmentation and contrastive learning.
+To understand these methods, you should understand the basics of data augmentation and contrastive learning.

 ## Data Augmentation

-SSL-DML methods often begin with data augmentation, which involves applying various transformations or perturbations to unlabeled data to create diverse instances (also called augmented views).
+Deep Metric Learning methods often begin with data augmentation, which involves applying various transformations or perturbations to unlabeled data to create diverse instances (also called augmented views).

 The goal of data augmentation is to increase the variability of the data and expose the model to different perspectives of the same instance.
 Common data augmentation techniques include cropping, flipping, rotation, random crop, and color transformations.
 By generating diverse instances, contrastive learning ensures that the model learns to capture relevant information regardless of variations in the input data.

 ![Data augmentation examples.
 Source: https://encord.com/blog/guide-to-contrastive-learning/](images/ssl/da.jpg)

-You can chain the different techniques together like so:
+You can also chain the different techniques together:

 ![Data augmentation examples.
 Source: https://encord.com/blog/guide-to-contrastive-learning/](images/ssl/da2.jpg)